condime/code-of-conduct/README.md

 Conversely, feel free to mute or uninstall slack from your devices if that is healthy for you too.
 Don't expect that everyone is online when you are online, or to expect replies from others instantly.

+### Mastodon Etiquette

+Members of this mastodon instance have alt accounts here, and on other instances.
+Please respect their need to isolate accounts, and be mindful for which alt you use when addressing them.

+"Work Safe" content can generally be used without Content Warnings.
+However, if you have any doubts please use CWs liberally.
+Don't use CWs for clickbait, they need to be informative enough for other members to meaningfully opt-out of the subject.

 ### Emoji

-All members can upload new emoji.
+All members can upload new slack emoji.
+An admin can upload new mastodon emoji.

 If you have a dispute about an existing emoji, contact an admin with the name of the emoji, an outline of the issue and an acceptable remediation (e.g. removal of the emoji).

-For tips and tricks or questions about Slack usage, check out #meta.
+For tips and tricks or questions about Slack or Mastodon usage, check out #meta.

 ### Q & A